By Nick Stephenson (Part Six of… Well, several).

 There’s no hard and fast rule over which of these options is more effective – but, in general, lockscreen ads are more effective for getting Page Reads (if you’re in Kindle Unlimited) and tend to result in fewer “real” sales compared to sponsored ads.

-This can make tracking ROI very tricky, as Amazon’s ad dashboard doesn’t take into account page reads.
-So you have to pay attention to your “before and after” page reads to measure effectiveness.
+This can make tracking ROI very tricky, as Amazon’s ad dashboard doesn’t track page reads terribly well (there can be big delays).
+So you have to pay attention to your “before and after” page reads to measure effectiveness before the data reporting catches up.

-Which, of course, begs the question, “if Amazon doesn’t report page reads, how do I know which ad campaigns are working?”
+Which, of course, begs the question, “if Amazon doesn’t report page reads right away, how do I know which ad campaigns are working?”

 And the only answer is, “look at your click-through rate”.
 Similar to above, if your ad has a high click-through rate, chances are it’s getting you more page-reads than one with a low click-through rate.
-Unfortunately, that’s the only metric we can measure them with.
+Unfortunately, that’s the only metric we can measure them with until the full data history comes through (which can take a while sometimes).

 If your books are in KDP Select, you’ll pick up a lot of page reads.
 For a lot of authors, page reads can make up almost 50% (or more) of their royalties from ads.